awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-manage.md

 This pattern ensures that related multi\-Region keys are fully interoperable\.
 Any multi\-Region key can decrypt any ciphertext encrypted by a related multi\-Region key, even if the ciphertext was encrypted before the key was created\.

-Automatic key rotation is not supported on multi\-Region asymmetric CMKs or multi\-Region CMKs with imported key material\.
-For information about automatic key rotation and instructions for enabling and disabling it, see [Rotating customer master keys](rotate-keys.md)\.
+Automatic key rotation is not supported on asymmetric KMS keys or KMS keys with imported key material\.
+For information about automatic key rotation and instructions for enabling and disabling it, see [Rotating AWS KMS keys](rotate-keys.md)\.

 ## Downloading public keys<a name="multi-region-public-key"></a>

-When you create a multi\-Region [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks), AWS KMS creates an RSA or elliptic curve \(ECC\) key pair for the primary key\.
+When you create a multi\-Region [asymmetric KMS key](symm-asymm-concepts.md#asymmetric-cmks), AWS KMS creates an RSA or elliptic curve \(ECC\) key pair for the primary key\.
 Then it copies that key pair to every replica of the primary key\.
 As a result, you can download the public key from the primary key or any of its replica keys\.
 You will always get the same key material\.

 For information about downloading and using public keys outside of AWS KMS, see [Special considerations for downloading public keys](download-public-key.md#download-public-key-considerations)\.
 For instructions, see [Downloading public keys](download-public-key.md)\.